core-titi/nostradamousse/README.md

 # How to use it ?

+Your need to insert the macro code and create the userform in Outlook.

 Just insert code in your Outlook macro. (you need access the VBA editor of Outlook)

 1. Create a userform with name *NostradamousseForm* and a module *NostradamousseModule*